Adopting a FIV+ Cat in Calgary

 What is FIV?

-Feline Immunodeficiency Virus (FIV) is a slow-acting virus that affects a cat's immune system.
-It's species-specific — FIV cannot infect humans, dogs, or any non-cat species.
-Often called “cat AIDS” in older literature because it's structurally similar to HIV, but the comparison is misleading: most FIV+ cats live near-normal lives if cared for properly.
+Feline Immunodeficiency Virus (FIV) is a slow-acting virus that gradually weakens a cat's immune defence.
+The virus is species-specific.
+FIV cannot infect humans, dogs, or any non-cat species, as the American Veterinary Medical Association confirms.
+Older literature called FIV “cat AIDS” because it's structurally similar to HIV, but the comparison overstates the prognosis.
+Most FIV+ cats live near-normal indoor lives with routine veterinary care.

 How FIV transmits (and how it doesn't)

 FIV transmits almost exclusively through deep bite wounds during fights.
 The virus lives in saliva but isn't robust outside the body.
-It does NOT transmit through:
+The American Association of Feline Practitioners notes that the virus does NOT transmit through:

 This is why a calm, neutered FIV+ cat can safely live with FIV-negative cats.
-The risk is fights with serious bites — rare in well-socialized indoor multi-cat households where cats are spayed/neutered.
-Aggressive intact toms outdoors are the typical FIV transmitters; that's not your living room.
+The risk is fights with serious bites, which are rare in well-socialised indoor multi-cat households where every cat is spayed or neutered.
+Aggressive intact toms outdoors are the typical FIV transmitters, not the cats in your living room.
+For introduction protocols specific to bringing a new cat home to an existing cat, see our cat-to-cat introduction guide.

 What care does an FIV+ cat actually need?